 Radiation therapy for cancer of the cervix

 Radiation therapy is treatment with high-energy rays (like x-rays) to kill cancer cells or shrink tumors.
 The radiation may come from outside the body (external beam radiation) or from radioactive materials placed near or even directly in the tumor (internal radiation or brachytherapy).
 For cervical cancer, external beam radiation is often given along with low doses of chemo.
-Brachytherapy is often used as well.
+Brachytherapy is often given after external beam radiation.